camelinaction/camelinaction2/chapter2/wiretap/README.md

 Chapter 2 - Wire Tap Example
 ----------------

-The first example shows you how to use a Wire Tap from Camel.
+The first example shows you how to use a Wire Tap from Camel using the Java DSL.
 To run this example, execute the following on the command line:

-    mvn compile exec:java -Dexec.mainClass=camelinaction.OrderRouterWithWireTap
+    mvn clean test -Dtest=OrderRouterWithWireTapTest

-The second example shows you how to use a processor to intercept the message from Camel route.
-To run this example, execute the following on the command line:
+The second example shows you the same using the XML DSL:

-    mvn compile exec:java -Dexec.mainClass=camelinaction.OrderRouterWithOutputProcessor
+    mvn clean test -Dtest=SpringOrderRouterWithWireTapTest